sammychill/Final-Project/README.md

 * created class Neural_Network that takes arrays of hours slept and hours studied and returns an estimate of test scores
 * problems: estimate nearly random, far from actual values, does not learn
 * goals: train brain to improve, apply bell curve to musical values

+**March 30**
+* Talked to Tsmith, emailed Karly Brint
+* Working on understanding training and overfitting